mahmoudimus/ac/docs/public/guides/migrating-from-xml-to-json-descriptor.md

 }
 ```

-The installed event is now synchronous, this means that if your `installed` lifecycle event URL does not return a 200 or
+If you declare an `installed` lifecycle event URL and it does not return a 200 or 204 response code, the Atlassian
+product will consider the installation as failed and notify the user attempting to install the add-on.
+Response codes
- 204 response code, the add-on will fail to install.
-All other lifecycle events are asynchronous.
+from requests to other lifecycle URLs are ignored.

+The `installed` payload also contains the details for handling JWT authenticated requests to and from the Atlassian
+product.
+See [JWT Installation Handshake](../concepts/authentication.html#installation) for further details.

 ## Webhooks